Best Tripod for Sony Camcorders

 | Material | Aluminum |

-- Ultra-smooth variable fluid drag for professional-grade cinematic pans
+- Ultra-smooth variable fluid drag prevents jerky movements at high zoom.

 Check Price on Amazon US, UK, CA, DE → Check Price on B&H